 While the amount and quality of an applicant’s research in bioethics will count favorably toward their application, outstanding candidates with less direct experience in bioethics also will be considered when their proposed work aims to advance the bioethics field.
 Greenwall Faculty Scholars will be selected on

 - their achievements

 The Greenwall Foundation values and supports diverse voices in bioethics and particularly welcomes applicants from backgrounds that are underrepresented in bioethics and academia.

 Anyone interested in being considered as Vanderbilt’s nominee must submit the following (in PDF format) to LSO@vanderbilt.edu by 5 p.m. on Aug.
 3, 2023:

 - A two-page letter of intent that includes:

-- how the research will be carried out and how it is likely to have an impact on public policy, clinical practice or biomedical research; and
+- How the research will be carried out and how it is likely to have an impact on public policy, clinical practice or biomedical research

 - The letter must also acknowledge that indirect costs are not provided for the additional limited project support and travel ($5,000/year) and will commit to covering any associated indirect costs per applicable school/departmental policy.

-- Note that indirect costs (10 percent) are provided for salary and benefits.
+- Note that indirect costs (10 percent) are provided for the salary and benefits.